hyperledger/web3j/README.rst

 Or use `Infura <https://infura.io/>`_, which provides clients running in the cloud.
-For further information refer to the `Infura <https://web3j.github.io/web3j/infura.html>`_ section.
+For further information refer to `Using Infura with web3j <https://web3j.github.io/web3j/infura.html>`_.

 Start sending requests